From the oil rich Gulf of Mexico or the South China Sea, to the

 Seasonal forecasts of hurricane activity benefit financial decision making and basic risk awareness from tropical storms.

 CFAN’s seasonal forecasts for Atlantic tropical cyclone activity are based on a breakthrough in understanding of the impact of global climate dynamics on Atlantic hurricane activity.
-The basis for our forecasts is a proprietary set of indices based on circulation patterns and trends in the ocean, atmosphere and stratosphere.
+CFAN’s forecasts provide greater prediction skill for years particularly when there is no clear signal from ENSO (El Nino/La Nina).

 In addition to the North Atlantic, CFAN provides tropical cyclone forecast and extended range outlooks for the following regions: